-Founded in London in 1995 as a private members’ club for people in the creative industries, Soho House & Co has since opened clubs across Europe and North America, as well as restaurants, cinemas, workspaces, spas and bedrooms.
+Founded in London in 1995 as a private members’ club for people in the creative industries, Soho House & Co has since opened clubs across Europe, North America and Asia, as well as restaurants, cinemas, workspaces, spas and bedrooms.

 Find out how to become a member of Soho House.

 Members’ clubs worldwide for eating, drinking and relaxing.

 We have bedrooms, apartments, lofts and cabins, at the beach, in the city and in the countryside, for short and long stays.

 Soho Home is a collection of furniture, tableware, textiles and accessories inspired by, or used in, the Houses worldwide as well as vintage finds and limited edition art prints.
 Some items have been selected from Berlin, Miami and New York, while others have been specifically designed for Soho House Chicago, Soho Farmhouse and Soho House Barcelona.